-- Adjust pitch so front discs are higher by retracting threaded pitch adjustment.

-- Reduce implement width on guidance system for slightly more overlap. - Adjust implement offset on guidance system to the right.
+- Add a depth stop to wheel cylinders to adjust the pitch so the front disc is higher. - Reduce implement width on guidance system for slightly more overlap. - Adjust implement offset on guidance system to the right.

 Tracking to the right: